-1. Watch your expectations
+1. Watch Those Expectations

 Your brother-in-law starts talking politics again.
 Dad starts drinking way before you get there and it shows.
 Your mother-in-law starts criticizing the way you keep house.

 Realizing that they may never meet your needs is part of acceptance.
 Taking those needs somewhere else is self-care.

-2. Handle resentments
+2. Handle Resentments Beforehand

 It may be something you did or said before the incident or in reaction to it.
 Either way, owning your part lessens the resentment and builds empathy.

-3. Stick to neutral topics
+3. Stick to Neutral Topics

 If you start reacting, check out what you're hearing.
 Assumptions are made in an instant.
 Don't let your mind run away to that negative "stinking thinking" place.

-If you suspect heavy conflict:
+If you anticipate conflict:

-- Suggest a different topic to keep the peace.
+Suggest a different topic to keep the peace.

-- Drive your own car in case you need to leave.
+Drive your own car in case you need to leave.

-- Make a different choice like go play with the kids.
+Make a different choice like go play with the kids.